1993 Llyn Padarn helicopter crash

-The 1993 Llyn Padarn helicopter crash occurred on 12 August 1993, when an RAF Westland Wessex helicopter, serial number XR524, with 3 crew and 4 passengers (all of them Air Training Corps cadets) on board suffered a catastrophic tail rotor failure and plunged into Llyn Padarn, a lake in North Wales.
+The 1993 Llyn Padarn helicopter crash occurred on 12 August 1993, when an RAF Westland Wessex helicopter, serial number XR524, with 3 aircrew and 4 Air Training Corps cadet passengers on board suffered a catastrophic tail rotor failure and plunged into Llyn Padarn, a lake in North Wales.
 Three passengers were killed.

 Accident

 The aircraft departed RAF Valley on 12 August 1993, for a routine search and rescue training mission over North Wales.
 Aboard were three crewmembers and four Air Training Corps Cadets from Northern England.
 As they were flying over the lake, the pilot performed a planned autopilot failure simulation.
 However, the aircraft encountered a genuine emergency when it lost the drive to its tail rotor.
 Without it to counteract the torque produced by the main rotor, the helicopter became uncontrollable and started spinning before impacting the water.
 The crash was caught on amateur video.

 The three crew and one cadet were able to escape the wreckage.
 She recounted:

 Several persons, including a canoeing monitor rushed to the crash site and rescued the survivors.
 The three remaining occupants of the helicopter were presumably trapped in the wreckage and drowned.